go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `ACCOUNT_LINKING`: **disabled**: How to handle if an account / email already exists:
     - disabled - show an error
     - login - show an account linking login
-    - auto - link directly with the account, please be aware that it may automatically merge two accounts only because they have same names/emails depending on the setting you choose to defariate nickname & identity from.
+    - auto - automatically link with the account (Please be aware that this will grant access to an existing account just because the same username or email is provided.
+You must make sure that this does not cause issues with your authentication providers.)

 ## Service (`service`)